RAVING-Informatics/EHDN/README.md

 ### *5) Run outlier analysis*

-The `05_outlier-analysis.sh` script will run both locus and motif analysis on the multisample STR profile generated in step 3).
-The results of this analysis will be output to the `results/` subdirectory of the workspace directory.
-There will be two results per sample, `basename.outlier_locus.tsv` and `basename.outlier_motif.tsv` for locus and for motif, respectively.
+The `05_outlier-analysis.sh` script will run locus analysis on the multisample STR profile generated in step 3).
+The results of this analysis will be output to the `results/` subdirectory of the workspace directory: `basename.outlier_locus.tsv`.

 Example command to execute this script: